Peterbilt vs Kenworth: Which is Better?

 Fleet Owners:

-- Kenworth’s low operating costs make it great for scaling a large collection of semi trucks.
+- Kenworth’s low operating costs make it great for scaling a large collection of tractor-trailer trucks.

 Which is Better for Long-Haul vs Short-Haul Truck Drivers?